-WATER SOFTENER FOR BEDFORD,MA
+WATER SOFTENER SOLUTIONS

 The primary hard water minerals are calcium and magnesium (the hardness minerals), while iron and manganese (“The Stainers”) can also be found in Bedford water, mostly in private wells.
 Depending on whether the contaminant’s form is in solution or particulate, these contaminants can be removed with a water softener and/or a properly specified sediment water filtration installation.
-Hydrogen Sulfide is evidenced typically by a rotten egg smell in your water, however this may also be caused by high Manganese levels in the water as well.

 Water testing and analysis will determine the best course of action.
 A water softener will improve your water greatly if you have hard water minerals, iron, or manganese in your water.
 If other impurities are confirmed in the water test, they can be removed with other types of water filtration systems.

 Magnesium and Calcium may have major affects on your home’s plumbing and your ability to clean, even though the EPA has no published limits on these.
 The maximum allowable level (per the Environmental Protection Agency) for iron as a secondary contaminant is .3 parts per million and for manganese is .05 parts per million.
 Small amounts of these minerals can have very noticeable, even damaging affects on your home’s water quality.

 Water softeners vary, including up-flow versus down-flow which can make a big difference, particularly if there are elevated levels of iron or manganese in the water.
 In some cases where the water chemistry is more complicated, a different type of water filtration system may make more sense to remove iron or manganese.

 THE AFFECTS OF IRON, MANGANESE AND HARD WATER IN YOUR HOME